sewmyheadon/bitsy/README.md

 Bitsy is a simple, optimized starter theme based on underscores and skel, with a cool theme wrapper to keep your code warm and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

+Bitsy includes support for Grunt to start with a slim, trim, optimized theme with which o

 ## Installation ##

 1. In your admin panel, go to Appearance > Themes and click the Add New button.